 This functions as an update loader integrated into the BIOS to supply the processor with the required data.
 The BIOS will load the update on all processors during system bootup in the default position of Enabled.

 Turbo Mode (Disabled)

-Leave on default setting for best performance.
+Leave on default setting to resolve timing issues.

 Quick Power On Self Test (Enabled)